fenglixu/RecoGCN/README.md

-## This is the code of paper 1329 in IJCAI2019
+## This is the code of submission 485 in CIKM2019

 ## prepare data
 You can get the data from amazon website and process it using the script